-2 The courses in this section are recommended as (a) prerequisites for required major courses or (b) satisfying both a General Education and a major requirement.
+&lt;sup>1 The courses in this section are recommended as (a) prerequisites for required major courses or (b) satisfying both a General Education and a major requirement.
 Though not required, they provide the most efficient means of completing the degree requirements.